CactiChameleon9/Godot-AutoGridContainer/README.md

 # Godot AutoGridContainer
 An Auto Sizing GridContainer for Godot

 Have you ever needed a grid container to hold lots of the same node?
 Then this is for you!
-It automagically changes the `coloums` value to fit all of your nodes optimally (a vertical scrollbar appears if not everything can fit)
+It automagically changes the `columns` value to fit all of your nodes optimally (a vertical scrollbar appears if not everything can fit)

 ## This repo contains 2 versions: